 Tier 1, 2, 3: The default position for areas in national government intervention is that education and childcare settings will remain open.
-Level 1 Child or small group of children absent from school due to self- isolation Families will be directed to Oak National Academy.
+Level 1 Child or small group of children absent from school due to self- isolation Lesson powerpoints and available supporting resources will be uploaded to TEAMS by year group teachers to enable children to continue to learn at home.

+Families may also be directed to Oak National Academy.
 Parents access The Oak National Academy; once in the schedule area, clicked on the appropriate year group to access the schedule for their child.
 Level 2 Class or year group bubble is absent due to self-isolation due to teacher being unwell with COVID.
-Parent to support the child in accessing and working through the areas covered for the day.
-New learning is added weekly - this website is funded and supported by the government and staff are familiar with the content which links to the National Curriculum for each Key Stage.
-A teacher may send additional work for a child to complete via Teams, if deemed appropriate to do so.
-Families will be directed to Oak National Academy (see above).
+Lesson powerpoints and available supporting resources will be uploaded to TEAMS by year group teachers to enable children to continue to learn at home.
+Families may also be directed to Oak National Academy.
+Parents access The Oak National Academy; once in the schedule area, clicked on the appropriate year group to access the schedule for their child.
 Level 3 Class or year group bubble is absent due to self-isolation due to a pupil testing positive with COVID (teacher still healthy and able to work).
 Teacher will provide remote learning opportunities to the class via Microsoft Education (our digital learning platform).
 Tier 4 All nurseries, childminders, mainstream schools, colleges and other educational establishments allow full-time attendance on site only to our priority groups: vulnerable children and the children of critical workers.
 All other pupils should not attend on site.
 AP, special schools and other specialist settings will allow for full-time on-site attendance of all pupils.
 Remote education to be provided for all other pupils.
-Level 4 Large numbers of All teachers will provide remote learning LOVOI T children not able to opportunities to the class via Microsoft attend school due to Education (our digital learning platform). local or national 2333333 (Sur digital loanning platform). lockdown situation
+Level 4 Large numbers of children not able to attend school due to local or national lockdown situation.
+All teachers will provide remote learning opportunities to the class via Microsoft Education (our digital learning platform).

 If the child is ill with Covid19 there is no expectation to complete or return work, the parent will have informed admin that their child is ill.
 If the child is in isolation or quarantining than they will need to complete and submit all work set.
-This includes all recommended work from The Oak National Academy and additional work set by the school.
 It is expected that the child will be back from Day 15 unless they are very poorly with Covid19.